Why Become a Nurse? 7 Benefits of a Career in Nursing

 • Oncology nurse

-• Nurse Practitioner
+• Nurse practitioner (NP)

 • Four 12-hour shifts followed by four days off

 Why Do You Want to Be a Nurse?
-Finding Your Purpose in Healthcare

 Our nursing skills labs are held in high-tech facilities equipped with medical manikins, where students hone foundational skills, such as patient head-to-toe assessments and IV placement.
-They also participate in mock clinical scenarios, where they must work as a team to address the medical needs of their manikin patients.
+They also participate in mock clinical scenarios, where they must work as a team to address the health needs of their manikin patients.
+These labs prepare students for clinical rotations, where they provide direct patient care at healthcare facilities throughout New York City.

-Kickstart Your Nursing Career Today
+Kickstart Your Nursing Career With Our ABSN Program